Stucco vs. Plaster (Differences & Best Types)

 What Is the Best Type of Stucco?

-Two-coat and Three-coat stuccos entail multiple layering combined with a finish coat.
-Itโs a tedious process and takes much longer to finish.
+Two-coat and Three-coat stuccos entail multiple layers combined with a finish coat.
+They are tedious and take much longer to finish.

 The system of installation used with synthetic stuccos, exterior insulation, and finish system (EIFS) includes multiple layers, according to Stocorp.

-Itโs more resistant to water damage than traditional applications and remains slightly pliable because of the acrylic resin.
-This flexibility aids in preventing cracks and damage from movement under the coating caused by problems such as shifting sand.
+Because of the acrylic resin, it’s more resistant to water damage than traditional applications and remains slightly pliable.
+This flexibility prevents cracks and damage from movement under the coating caused by problems such as shifting sand.

 For an enhanced remodeling project experience, consider working with professionals offering quality services to achieve the desired outcome.
 To see more related information about house exteriors, visit our page about stucco vs siding.